FAB (song): Background and production

-Critical reception
+Composition and reception

 "FAB" received generally positive reviews from contemporary music critics; several publications coined the track as an anthem.
 Myles Tanzer from The Fader magazine called the track a "no haters anthem", commending the direct nature of the song's "annihilating" opening verse.
-Danny Schwartz of HotNewHipHop called it a "takedown of 'fake ass bitches'".
-Bianca Gracie from Fuse TV regarded the song as a "bare bones track".
-Idolator's Robbie Daw claimed the song as JoJo's "catchiest pop cut" since the release of "insanely underrated" Tringle cut "When Love Hurts" in 2015.
-Daw went on to compare the song's melody to Nico & Vinz's "Am I Wrong".
+Danny Schwartz of HotNewHipHop called it a "takedown of 'fake ass bitches, while Bianca Gracie from Fuse TV regarded the song as a "bare bones track".